Custom workflow guide

 - Properties: Create check boxes, option lists, and number selectors to include data into your forms and messages, and which are available to flow steps for forms that include them.
 Learn more.

 - Integrated Properties: Define special properties that allow you to extract information from an integrated external system and include it in your messages.
 Learn more.

 - Integration Builder: Build integrations between xMatters and another application.
 The Integration Builder is in the process of being replaced by Flow Designer.
 Learn more.

-- Subscription Forms: Allow users to be notified about events even if they're not one of the event's targeted recipients.
+- Subscription Forms: Allow users to be notified about alerts even if they're not one of the alert's targeted recipients.
 Learn more.